robert-s-hogan/robert-s-hogan/README.md

 # Hi there, I'm Robert.
 I'm a Husband, Father, Developer, and Tutor!!

 - 🔭   I just launched my new site: [Portfolio](https://roberthogan.dev/ )
-- 🌱   I’m currently learning React, Sanity.io and Remix.
+- 🌱   I’m currently learning React, MongoDB, Sanity.io and Remix.
 Just a few 🤣
-- 🥅   2021 Goals: Learn the ins-and-outs of React, finish Google UX Certification and build a JAMStack store
+- 🥅   2021 Goals: Learn the ins-and-outs of React, blog everyday, finish Google UX Certification and build a JAMStack store
 - ⚡   Fun fact: I love to play fantasy football and game with my buddies

 ### Connect with me: